 Consumer AI has arrived.
 Unlike cryptocurrency, its utility is almost indisputable.
-Unlike my utility bills, they're always disputable, amirite?
-Even people who are skeptical of technology understand its value and have experienced it through apps like ChatGPT, DALLE, Jasper and Lensa.
+Unlike my utility bills, which are always disputable, am I right folks?
+Even people who are skeptical of technology understand the value of AI and have experienced it through apps like ChatGPT, DALLE, Jasper and Lensa.

 Different players have different approaches: China wants to keep AI development closed, whereas OpenAI aims for as much openness as sustainably possible.
 What could go wrong? 😅

 Companies like OpenAI, Facebook, Google, and presumably Apple, are working to innovate in this space.
 The ultimate winner will be determined by data (who has the most quantity and quality) and compute (who has the most processing resources to train models against the data).

 The term "space race" is an apt metaphor, as there will be one winner, and the "moon landing" will be the delivery of AGI.
 And we'll all be left wondering what the robots will do with us.

 Don't panic yet; these are still early days, and the landscape will evolve over the next decade.